coq/coq/doc/sphinx/proof-engine/proof-handling.rst

 Set Bullet Behavior
 ```````````````````

-The bullet behavior can be controlled by the following commands.

-.. opt:: Bullet Behavior "None"
+.. opt:: Bullet Behavior  %( "None" %| "Strict Subproofs" %)

+   This option controls the bullet behavior and can take two possible values:

-This makes bullets inactive.
+   - "None": this makes bullets inactive.

-.. opt:: Bullet Behavior "Strict Subproofs"

-This makes bullets active (this is the default behavior).
+   - "Strict Subproofs": this makes bullets active (this is the default behavior).

 .. _requestinginformation: